luka712/bones-cpp/readme.md

 # Dependencies
 TODO:
+- fix all errors regarding metal.
+Device, Queue, RenderCommandEncoder should be fetched from renderer
-- move SDL2 window implementation to lib
+- move renderer implementations to lib Metal, WebGPU, DirectX
 - Break project into smaller parts, start with loaders!

 - FORWARD_2D_NUM_OF_POINT_LIGHTS make sure it's passed to shader as well